 Results at the end of the Third Quarter of 2005 provide ample evidence of the growth potential of cable’s new position as a broadband provider.
 Cable’s capital expenditures reached $100 billion.
 Cable’s high-speed Internet service ended the quarter with 24.3 million subscribers, and the number of digital cable customers had grown to 27.6 million.

-Cable has provided more than $275 billion in infrastructure in the last 20 years and supports over 2.9 million jobs.
+Cable Operators have provided more than $275 billion in infrastructure in the last 20 years and support over 2.9 million jobs.